Herps that may be taken according to the current regulations:

 In the past, some herpers have lobbied for a herp stamp or a herping license so that the state can know how many licenses are purchased for the collection (or photographing) of herps.
 Until such a system is established, the CDFW has no way of knowing how many licenses they are selling to herpers so they can allocate some funding to herp-related issues.
 (I'm not sure what those would be exactly, but it could be spending more money on research and herp policies.
 It might also fund more enforcement agents out in the field.)
 A stamp or special license would also allow some reporting of how many herps are collected.
 As it is now, the CDFW has no way of knowing how many animals are taken.
 Knowing that could help to change how they make their allowable take list.

-The regulations pertaining to Amphibians are on page 20.
+The regulations pertaining to Amphibians are on pages 19 - 20.

-The regulations pertaining to Reptiles are on pages 22 and 23.
+The regulations pertaining to Reptiles are on pages 21 - 23.

 Download: .pdf file of the complete regulations